byui-cit/learning-modules/modules/css/grid/prepare1.md

 }
 ```

-We have used grid to get it to layout like our wireframe.
+Now all the grid items should be in the right places according to our wireframe.